luismedel/redns/README.md

 Copyright (c) 2021, [Percibe S.L.](https://percibe.net)
 All rights reserved.

 This program is released under a 3-clause BSD license.
-For more detail see the LICENSE file.
+For more detail see the LICENSE.md file.

 ## Usage